tier4/AutowareArchitectureProposal.iv/vehicle/external_cmd_converter/README.md

 # external_cmd_converter

-`external_cmd_converter` is a node that convert desired mechanical input to acceleration and velocity to by using accel/brake map .
+`external_cmd_converter` is a node that converts desired mechanical input to acceleration and velocity by using accel/brake map.

 ## Input topics